huseyinelci/CustomerSegmentation/README.md

 6. ../Last/data/kaggle_submission_file.csv: Kaggle Submission file for compedition of predictions

 <a name="6"></a>
+# Methodology
-# Analysis process inside the project
+Analysis process inside the project consists of 4 main sections.

 ### Data cleaning and preprocessing
 In this first section, an initial display of the relevant data and metrics were carried out, their cleaning as well as feature engineering for further steps.